 The Law Library follows University Regulation 40.01.5 - Service Animals and Emotional Support Animals on Campus.
 Except for service animals, pets are not allowed in the Law Library.

-Law Library users are to set mobile phones on non-audible signals and refrain from having phone conversations in the library.
+Law Library users are to set mobile phones on non-audible signals and must limit phone conversations to the Phone Zone next to the library entrance or outside of the library.

 Food and Drink